Which of the following is a characteristic of a strong acid in aq... | Channels for Pearson+

 1

-Understand the concept of acid dissociation: A strong acid is one that completely dissociates into its ions in an aqueous solution.
-This means that when a strong acid is dissolved in water, it releases all of its hydrogen ions (H⁺) into the solution.
+Understand the concept of acid dissociation: In aqueous solutions, acids dissociate into ions.
+A strong acid is one that completely dissociates into its ions.

-Identify the characteristics of a strong acid: A strong acid will have a low pH value, typically less than 3, because it releases a high concentration of hydrogen ions into the solution.
+Identify the characteristics of strong acids: Strong acids are known for their ability to fully dissociate, meaning they release all their hydrogen ions into the solution.

-Recognize the relationship between strong acids and conjugate bases: A strong acid forms a weak conjugate base.
-This is because the conjugate base of a strong acid has little tendency to accept protons, as the acid has already donated its protons completely.
+Evaluate the options given: Consider each statement and determine if it aligns with the definition of a strong acid.
+A strong acid does not partially dissociate, nor does it have a high pH value.

-Differentiate between strong and weak acids: Unlike strong acids, weak acids only partially dissociate in solution, meaning they do not release all of their hydrogen ions.
-This results in a higher pH compared to strong acids.
+Recognize the role of conjugate bases: A strong acid forms a weak conjugate base because the acid has donated its proton completely, leaving behind a base that is less likely to accept a proton.

-Apply this understanding to the given options: The correct characteristic of a strong acid in aqueous solution is that it completely dissociates into ions, forming a weak conjugate base and resulting in a low pH value.
+Conclude with the correct characteristic: The defining feature of a strong acid in aqueous solution is its complete dissociation into ions, which is the correct answer.

 Watch next